MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-add-attachments.md

 ## Send rich cards

-A rich card is composed of a title, description, link, and image(s).
+A rich card comprises a title, description, link, and image(s).
 A message can contain multiple rich cards, displayed in either list format or carousel format.
 The Bot Framework currently supports four types of rich cards: Hero card, Thumbnail card, Receipt card, and Sign-in card.

 > [!TIP]
-> To display multiple rich cards in list format, set the activity's **AttachmentLayout** property to "list".
+> To display multiple rich cards in list format, set the activity's `AttachmentLayout` property to "list".
-> To display multiple rich cards in carousel format, set the activity's **AttachmentLayout** property to "carousel".
+> To display multiple rich cards in carousel format, set the activity's `AttachmentLayout` property to "carousel".
-> If the channel does not support carousel format, it will display the rich cards in list format, even if the **AttachmentLayout** property specifies "carousel".
+> If the channel does not support carousel format, it will display the rich cards in list format, even if the `AttachmentLayout` property specifies "carousel".

 ### Hero card

 The Hero card typically contains a single large image, one or more buttons, and text.

-The following code sample shows how to create a reply message that contains three Hero cards rendered in carousel format.
+This code sample shows how to create a reply message that contains three Hero cards rendered in carousel format:

 [!code-csharp[Add HeroCard attachment](../includes/code/dotnet-add-attachments.cs#addHeroCardAttachment)]